sbourdelin/linux/Documentation/kernel-documentation.rst

 Here are some specific guidelines for the kernel documentation:

 * Please don't go overboard with reStructuredText markup.
 Keep it simple.
+A lot of core kernel developers prefer plain text, with a big emphasis on plain.
+In the end if we have pretty generated docs which the subject experts don't like to edit and keep up-to-date everyone loses.

+  Be especially considerate when converting existing documentation.
+There's a wide scale from annotating every little bit with in-line styles to only touching up the bare minimum needed to integrate an existing file into the larger documentation.
+Please align with the wishes of the maintainer to make sure that documentations stays useful for everyone.

+* Don't just blindly convert documents, also carefully review them and fix up any issues in the text itself.
+Updated docs might trick readers into believing they're accurately reflecting current best practice, which would be rather harmful if the text itself is entirely outdated.

+* When converting existing documents, please try to retain the existing heading styles as much as possible.
+Sphinx accept almost anything, as long as it's consistent and headings all start in column 1.

-* Please stick to this order of heading adornments:
+  For new documents please stick to this order of heading adornments:

   1. ``=`` with overline for document title::